jeremydenoun/iprofilesync/README.md

           * nothing
     * for chef usage :
           * correct knife configuration (tested with Chef: 11.12.8)
+          * or user name / private key and server url
     * for puppet usage : (*TODO*)
           * credentials
     * for vmware usage : (*TODO*)